Maniac Mansion: Legacy

+Maniac Mansion enthusiasts have drawn fan art of its characters, participated in tentacle-themed cosplay and produced a trailer for a fictitious film adaptation of the game.
+German fan Sascha Borisow created a fan game remake, titled Maniac Mansion Deluxe, with enhanced audio and visuals.
+He used the Adventure Game Studio engine to develop the project, which he distributed free of charge on the Internet.
+By the end of 2004, the remake had over 200,000 downloads.
+A remake with three-dimensional graphics called Meteor Mess was created by the German developer Vampyr Games, and, as of 2011, another group in Germany produced one with art direction similar to that of Day of the Tentacle.
+Fans have created an episodic series of games based on Maniac Mansion.

+Gilbert has said that he would like to see an official remake, similar in its graphics and gameplay to The Secret of Monkey Island: Special Edition and Monkey Island 2 Special Edition: LeChuck's Revenge.
+He also expressed doubts about its potential quality, in light of George Lucas's enhanced remakes of the original Star Wars trilogy.
+In December 2017, Disney, which gained rights to the LucasArts games following its acquisition of Lucasfilm, published Maniac Mansion running atop the ScummVM virtual machine to various digital storefronts.
+Physical re-releases of the NES and PC versions are scheduled for release by Limited Run Games.
+A musical that parodied the main arc of the video game, Mansión Maniática, Pablo Flores Torres was released in Argentina in 2023.

-TV adaptation and game sequel
+TV adaptation

+Eugene Levy (shown in 2011) led the TV show's writing team.

 Lucasfilm conceived the idea for a television adaptation of Maniac Mansion, the rights to which were purchased by The Family Channel in 1990.
 The two companies collaborated with Atlantis Films to produce a sitcom named after the game, which debuted in September of that year.
 It aired on YTV in Canada and The Family Channel in the United States.
 Based in part on the video game, the series focuses on the Edison family's life and stars Joe Flaherty as Dr. Fred.
 Its writing staff was led by Eugene Levy.
 Gilbert later said that the premise of the series changed during production until it differed heavily from the game's original plot.

 Upon its debut, the adaptation received positive reviews from Variety, Entertainment Weekly and the Los Angeles Times.
 Time named it one of the year's best new series.
 Ken Tucker of Entertainment Weekly questioned the decision to air the series on The Family Channel, given Flaherty's subversive humor.
 Discussing the series in retrospect, Richard Cobbett of PC Gamer criticized its generic storylines and lack of relevance to the game.
 The series lasted for three seasons; sixty-six episodes were filmed.